 A lot of people that are just getting into the ice skating are wondering how often should they skate and practice on and off the ice.
 This is a common question asked by the beginners and entry-level skaters.

-Well, the answer to this question will mostly depend on your goals and what you would want to achieve in skating or if you want to figure skate competitively.
+Well, the answer to this question will mostly depend on your goals, what you are seeking to achieve in skating, and if you want to figure skate competitively.

-A different situation is if a skater wants to fully commit to the figure skating, do competitions and is going to try to go as far as possible in the sport.
+A different situation is if a skater wants to fully commit to ice skating, going to compete and try to go as far as possible in the sport.
 In this case, to be as successful as possible, a skater has to practice pretty much every day, 6 days a week at the best.

-Once school started, I was only able to skate once a day for one hour, 6 times per week.
+When I started going to school, I was able to skate once a day for one hour, 6 times per week.
 Besides on-ice training, I also practiced off-ice and did ballet/dance classes a few times a week.
-It was pretty much my schedule until I finished competing at the age of 18.
+Basically, it was my schedule until I finished competing at the age of 18.

 At the highest competitive level, figure skaters practice about 3-4 hours a day.
 Otherwise, it’s pretty much impossible to succeed in such a technical and complex sport like figure skating.
 It takes a lot of money, time, hard work and practice on the ice as well as off-ice including strength and conditioning training, ballet, dance classes – this list is going on and on.

 In the end, the answer to the question of how often you should ice skate and how much time you need to practice will depend on your answer to “why do you want to go the rink”.
 I did because being a little kid I fell in love with that feeling like I was flying on the ice.